Ryanhustler420/Punk_bnb/README.md

 > ionic capacitor run android -l [all in one which run all above cmd line by line in the Live Mode]

+> ionic capacitor run ios [all in one which run all above cmd line by line]

+> ionic capacitor run ios -l [all in one which run all above cmd line by line in the Live Mode]

 ## App Require Pages

 > ionic generate page auth